tremor-rs/tremor-www/docs/language/features.md

-# Features Overview
+# Features

-In this section we overview the features of the tremor domain specific languages.
+In this section we overview the features of the Tremor domain specific languages.

 ## Scripting